rileythomp/voronoi/README.md

 See [Examples.md](https://gitlab.com/rileythomp14/voronoi/-/blob/master/Examples.md) for more examples.

-A Voronoi diagram is an image divided into a given number of regions, where each region is defined as a "site" and all the points that are closer to that site than any other.
+A Voronoi diagram is an image divided into a given number of regions, where each region is defined by a single point (a "site") and all the points that are closer to that site than any other.
 Here is an example of adding sites (shown by a black dot) 1 by 1 to an image and giving each region a random colour.

 <img src="clips/voronoi/adding.gif" width="420"/>